ataxexe/ataxexe.github.io/_posts/projects/2017-02-19-my-open-source-projects.md

   - devnull-tools
 ---

-I'm not in favor of reinventing the wheel, but sometimes the wheel needs to be polished or rethinked.
+I'm not in favor of reinventing the wheel, but sometimes the wheel needs to be polished or rethought.
 Bellow is a couple of projects I coded to solve my problems, maybe they can solve yours too.

 ## [Trugger](https://github.com/devnull-tools/trugger)